How to photograph the Northern Lights

 If you don’t have a tripod, you can try:

-1. keeping your hands and arms really really still for about 10 seconds;
+- Keeping your hands and arms really, really still for about 10 seconds;

-• ISO: Adjust ISO to 3200 to 8000 — this setting can depend on camera and brightness of the moon and other surrounding light sources.
-If moon/surrounding is bright, lower ISO accordingly.
+- ISO: Adjust the ISO to 3200 to 8000 — this setting can vary depending on the camera and the brightness of the moon and other surrounding light sources.
+If the moon/surrounding is bright, lower the ISO accordingly.

-• Focus manually on distant light or star
+- Focus manually on distant light or a star

 Other tips

-• Dress warm — it can be very cold standing still in the Iceland nights, especially since many trips will drive out of city centres.
-Bring a pair of gloves especially if you are shooting without a tripod!
+- Dress warmly — it can be very cold standing still in the Icelandic nights, especially since many trips will take you out of city centres.
+Bring a pair of gloves!

-• Avoid sudden temperature changes to the camera.
-When going back to the vehicle, keep the camera in your bag for a little while before taking out to avoid internal condensation.
+- Avoid sudden temperature changes to the camera.
+When returning to the vehicle, keep the camera in your bag for a short while before taking it out to avoid internal condensation.

 Above all, we hope you’ll enjoy your upcoming Northern Lights trip.
 If you’ve not booked one, check out our curated Northern Lights tours departing from Reykjavik!